 Do they understand labeling rules, warning symbols, and tamper-evident needs?

 A reliable supplier should be able to explain compliance in detail, not avoid or oversimplify the topic.
-If you’re comparing compliant structures, start here: Child Resistant Packaging.
+Ask which CR mechanism they use, what standard it is based on, and how the structure performs in real filling and retail handling.

 One of the most important — and often overlooked — questions is: